AGILE: Hand-Object Interaction Reconstruction from Video via Agentic Generation: Method

 where $\mathcal{V}$ denotes the set of currently visible sampled points, $\mathcal{M}_{occ}$ is the binary occlusion mask (0 for occluded regions), and $\text{sample}(\cdot)$ represents bilinear interpolation of the similarity map at coordinates $\mathbf{u}_i$.
 By maximizing this similarity, the optimization drives the object pose to align its semantic parts with the corresponding regions in the video frame.

 \paragraph{Interaction Stability Loss ($\mathcal{L}_{\text{interact}}$).} Given the severe occlusion of the object during manipulation, strictly geometric cues from the image are often insufficient.
-To resolve this, we impose a physical prior that the relative spatial configuration between the hand and the object remains stable during a grasp.
+To resolve this, we impose a physical prior that the relative spatial configuration between the hand and the object remains stable during a grasp, drawing on similar contact stability assumptions explored in prior works~\cite{fan2024hold, wang2025magichoi}.
 This enforces the assumption that the hand and object move approximately as a rigid aggregate during interaction.

 Specifically, we formulate a interaction stability loss in the object's canonical coordinate system.
 Let $\mathbf{V}_h^{(t)} \in \mathbb{R}^{N \times 3}$ denote the hand vertices in the camera frame at time $t$, and let $(\mathbf{R}_o^{(t)}, \mathbf{T}_o^{(t)})$ be the estimated object pose.
 We map the current hand vertices into the current object's local frame via the inverse transformation: